Perception

 The problem isn’t volume or capacity; it’s that the default position to all content requests is “yes”.
 There is no prioritization model, no mandate to reuse the great content that already exists, no mechanism to limit creation to what actually matters, and no criteria or power to push low/no-value requests out of the content pipeline.

-You don’t have a content shortage; you have a decision shortage.
-You need clear priorities that are enforced and defended to get out of the endless random content creation loop.
+Decisions need clear priorities that are enforced and defended so that you don't get stuck in the endless random content creation loop.

 Why It Matters